BlackSilverFox/ResearchProjectGP/README.md

 ### BT
 #### Structure
 As the name says, behavior trees (BT) are trees consisting of nodes.
-These nodes have different functions and are grouped in composites, decorators and leafs.
+These nodes have different functions and are grouped according to usage in composites, decorators and leafs.
 Each of these nodes will return a status:
 * Running
 * Success
 * Failure

 As the behavior tree gets traversed, nodes will return these statuses until there are no more options left or untill Success is returned to the root, effectively stopping the search for that frame.

+#### The nodes - Composites
+Composites determine how these statuses are returned to the parentnode.
+There are several composites, but let's talk about the two most used ones.
+##### Sequence